jordwest/prism/docs/JOURNAL.md

 Ok really should get to bed.... too much fun.
 Maybe I'll just get a few walls rendering first

-First thing tomorrow should be fun - procgen rooms and Djikstra pathfinding
+First thing tomorrow should be fun - procgen rooms and Djikstra pathfinding.

+Also need to work out why cursor is missing when net delay is removed, probably player map is not populated on one client.

 # Wednesday 6 Aug 2025